eclipse-edc/Connector/docs/developer/data-plane-signaling/data-plane-signaling-token-handling.md

     Endpoint generateEndpoint(DataAddress sourceDataAddress);
 }

-public record Endpoint(Map<String, Object> endpoint, String endpointType) {
+public record Endpoint(String endpoint, String endpointType) {

 }
 ```

-Note that the `endpoint` is an extensible (= schemaless) complex object because it could contain structured data, such
-as a bucket name, folder path, prefix, etc. The `endpointType` is _always_ a String.
+Note that the `endpoint` is represented as URI-style string.
+Thus, both `endpoint` and `endpointType` are _always_
+Strings.
 The shape of the `endpoint` is specific to each source type and must be documented out-of-band.

 ### EDR and Token Creation